mandarineorg/mandarinets/docs/web/mandarine/faq.md

 ## I am getting a lot of compiling errors
 This is probably because your project does not have a proper `tsconfig.json` file.
 [Click here](https://www.mandarinets.org/docs/master/mandarine/main-configuration#typescript-configuration) to find Mandarine's tsconfig.json.

+&nbsp;

+## When does Mandarine Compile Time (MCT) start?
+Mandarine Compiling process starts at the time your application includes any component from Mandarine's repository.
+Decorators, Mandarine's native classes & any other mandarine reference invokes Mandarine's compiler.